General-Software-Inc-Open-Projects/dataries-schema-registry-docker/README.md

 # Description

-This image was created with the intention of achieving an easier deployment of Schema Registry component on Docker.
+This image was created with the intention of achieving an easier deployment of Schema Registry component on Docker, to see the image, in Docker Hub, follow this [link](https://hub.docker.com/repository/docker/gsiopen/schema-registry).

 # Quick reference